 A Karakoyunlu Turkmen girl weaves a kilim, Çayır Pasture, Beyşehir, Konya, Central TUrkey photo courtesy, Josephine Powell, Suna Kıraç Foundation

-A local festival of Turkmens who Shear hair from the goats, Seferihisar İzmir, Western Turkey
+A local festival of Turkmens who shear hair from the goats, Seferihisar İzmir, Western Turkey

-Spinning the goat hair Gümüşhane, Eastern Turkey
+Spinning goat hair Gümüşhane, Eastern Turkey

-Spinning the goat hair Gümüşhane, Eastern Turkey
+Spinning goat hair Gümüşhane, Eastern Turkey

-A Kurdish nomadic family weaves a goat hair textile in front of the loom, Pazarcık, KAhramanmarash, Eastern Turkey, photo courtesy Josephine Powell, Suna Kıraç Foundation
+A Kurdish nomadic family weaves a goat hair textile in front of the loom, Pazarcık, Kahramanmarash, Eastern Turkey, photo courtesy Josephine Powell, Suna Kıraç Foundation